JINR and Kamchatka University: educational and scientific cooperation

 In 2022, JINR and Kamchatka State University named after Vitus Bering have started active joint work through the JINR Information Centre established and opened at the University in October 2021.

-As part of the cooperation, the JINR University Centre organises online lectures and virtual excursions to the Institute’s laboratories.
+As part of the cooperation, the JINR University Centre organizes online lectures and virtual excursions to the Institute’s laboratories.
 In March, two students of Kamchatka University had a training at JINR.
 They took part in the BM@N experiment of the NICA megascience project.

 Thus, on 20 January, an online lecture by Head of the Sector of Methodical Research at the Laboratory of Nuclear Problems Nikolay Anfimov was given in the Information Centre at Kamchatka University.
 Having shown a film about the JINR history, the lecturer told students about flagship projects of the Institute and key scientific achievements of its seven laboratories.